|CHANG, CHEN-WEN - IOWA STATE UNIVERSITY

 Publication Type: Peer Reviewed Journal

-Citation: Chang, C., Laird, D.A., Hurburgh Jr, C. 2005.
-Influence of soil moisture on near-infrared reflectance spectroscopic measurement of soil properties.
-Soil Science.
-170(4):244-255.
 Interpretive Summary: Soil analysis is an important component of modern farming systems.
-However the use of soil analysis is limited by labor and laboratory costs.
-Near infrared reflectance spectroscopy (NIRS) is an analytical technique that is widely used in industry for quality control.
-Our research shows that NIRS analyses of dry soils are only slightly more accurate than NIRS analyses of moist soils.
-Much development work is still needed, but this study demonstrates that NIRS is not limited by soil moisture and therefore NIRS can potentially be used in agricultural fields for routine soil analysis.
-This research will benefit farmers, agricultural extension agents, agricultural consultants, the NRCS, and environmentalists by advancing the development of an inexpensive, rapid method for soil analysis.
+However, the use of soil analysis is limited by labor and laboratory costs.
+Near infrared reflectance spectroscopy (NIRS) is an analytical technique that is widely used in industry for quality control and has the potential to be a simple and inexpensive means of analyzing soils.
+Our data shows that NIRS analysis can be used to distinguish between organic carbon, primarily humus, and inorganic carbon, primarily carbonates, in soils.
+The study also demonstrates that NIRS independently responds to nitrogen which is bound in soil organic matter.
+Much work is still needed, but this study provides critical information needed for the development of soil analysis using NIRS.
+This research benefits farmers, agricultural extension agents, agricultural consultants, the Natural Resources Conservation Service, and environmentalists by advancing the development of the cost effective NIRS method for soil analysis.